In 2015, seventeen years after my house was built, I added a small walled courtyard.

 I introduced the topic of this page in a blog post “My heat-control courtyard” of 21 July 2016.

-To invite discussion of how courtyards can affect indoor and outdoor climate of houses, I opened a thread “Courtyards for Climate Control” on the forum of the Alternative Technology Association (ATA) based in Melbourne.
+To invite discussion of how courtyards can affect indoor and outdoor climate of houses, I opened a thread “Courtyards for Climate Control” on the forum of the Alternative Technology Association (ATA) (now “Renew”) based in Melbourne.